kunalj101/python_intro_hackathon/chapter1.md

 # evaluate the student's response.
 All functions used here are defined in the
 # pythonwhat Python package

-msg_bad1 = "Python 3.5 is newer and has lesser third party packages" msg_success = "Python 2.7 has much higher compatibility with third party libraries." msg_bad2 = "Think again!
+msg_bad1 = "Python 3.5 is newer and has lesser third party packages compared to Python 2.7" msg_success = "Python 2.7 has much higher compatibility with third party libraries." msg_bad2 = "Think again!
 One of them is better than the other in this scenario"